MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-route-network-traffic.md

     Add-SCBGPPeer -Name "peer1" -PeerIPAddress "12.13.14.15" -PeerASN 15 -VMNetworkGateway $VmNetworkGateway
     ```

+After configuring the L3 VPN connection using the above script, if you enabled BGP, add the BGP peers using the **Add-SCBGPPeer** cmdlet.

+**Example**:
+Add-SCBGPPeer -Name "peer1" -PeerIPAddress "12.13.14.15" -PeerASN 15 -VMNetworkGateway $VmNetworkGateway.

 The table below provides examples of dynamic and static L3 connections.

 **Parameter** | **Details/example values**